Safety When it Matters Most

-Speed restriction zones can also be pre-defined and programmed, so that the system automatically reduces the truck‘s speed in these zones and also warns the truck operator.
-This minimises accidents between trucks and personnel in areas such as production, orderpicking
+Speed restriction zones can also be pre-defined and programmed, so that the system automatically reduces the truck's speed in these zones and also warns the truck operator.
+This minimizes accidents between trucks and personnel in areas like production, order picking areas and busy intersections.

-The system can be adapted to meet any security requirements.
-It consists of individual modules and can be tailored to the respective risk situation on individual sites.
+The system can be adapted to meet any safety requirements.
+It consists of individual modules and can be tailored to the respective hazardous situation on individual sites.

 - Personnel and zone recognition

-- Warning zones that can be configured within 10 centimetres of precision
+- Warning zones that can be configured within 10 centimeters of precision

-- Visualisation of the number and position of personnel in the danger zone
+- Visualization of the number and position of personnel in the danger zone

 - Mutual warning for pedestrian personnel and truck operators